rgieseke/textredux/README.md

-TextRedux is a module for the [TextAdept editor](http://code.google.com/p/textadept/) that offers a set of text based replacement interfaces for core TextAdept functionality.
+TextRedux is a module for the [Textadept editor](http://code.google.com/p/textadept/) that offers a set of text based replacement interfaces for core Textadept functionality.

 The TextRedux module is released under the MIT license.
 Please visit the